A man and woman lay in bed looking off to the side with breakfast on a tray sitting on the mattress..

 FAQ

 Full beds are best for single sleepers.
 Couples can fit in a full bed if they don’t sleep lightly or don’t require much personal space.
-The decision comes down to your preference, budget, room size, body size, and how many will sleep with you.
+The decision comes down to your preference, budget, room size, body size, and how many other people or pets will sleep with you.

 A full mattress might not work for adult couples who sleep lightly or move a lot in their sleep.
-Taller people tend to struggle to fit in a full mattress and instead opt for a queen.
+Taller people tend to struggle to fit on a full mattress and instead opt for a queen

-Yes, you can put queen sheets on a full bed.
+Yes, you can put queen sheets on a full bed in a pinch.
 The issue is that queen sheets are larger than full sheets, so they will fit loosely.

 You can tuck extra sheet fabric under your full mattress to make queen sheets fit, but elastic sheets won’t fit snugly, ruining your chances of getting a neat corner.